 If a foundation needs to be strengthened or repaired, it may go through a process called underpinning, it may need helical piles or it may need both.
 Underpinning, to put it simply, is when a foundation is installed under the existing one.
 A lot of foundation issues occur due to poor soil.
 If this is the case for your home, a type of steel called helical piles is drilled into the foundation and far below the surface into bedrock.
 This is considered a long term or permanent fix to foundation issues caused by ground or soil movement.

 If the damage to your foundation is serious and widespread enough, then it will have to be replaced.
 The current foundation is excavated to create room for demolition and construction.
-After the debris have been cleared, new footings are poured, forms are set for pouring foundation walls, the concrete is cured and helical piles are installed if necessary.
+After the debris has been cleared, new footings are poured, forms are set for pouring foundation walls, the concrete is cured and helical piles are installed if necessary.

 Once the foundation has been strengthened, repaired or replaced, the house is then lowered or moved back and lowered to attached it to the new, stable and sturdy foundation.